nystudio107/craft-imageoptimize/README.md

 ![Screenshot](screenshots/imgix-web-folder-source.png)

 Regardless of how many separate Craft Asset Volumes you've set up, you'll just have one Web Folder source.

+For image transforms, and set both **Quality** and **Format** to `Auto` in the AdminCP, it’ll send along `auto=compress,format` to Imgix, which will allow Imgix to compress the image as it sees fit.
+See the [Automatic Imgix Documentation](https://docs.imgix.com/apis/url/auto) for details.

 ## Using ImageOptimize